-Develop an updated safety plan with your current therapist that can be used as a template for your new counselor or therapist.
+Have your child develop an updated safety plan with their current therapist that can be used as a template for the new one.

-Be sure that, together with your parents, you investigate health insurance coverage, restrictions and any relevant changes.
+Be sure you and your child investigate health insurance coverage and restrictions and any relevant changes.
+Find out:

-- What types of mental health services are covered while you are away at school?
+- What types of mental health services are covered while your child is away at school?

-- Are there restrictions on the type of mental health professional you may see?
+- Are there restrictions about what type of mental health professional your child may see?

 - How many mental health treatment sessions are covered annually?

-- Is a referral from a primary care provider required before you can see a new mental health provider?
+- Is a referral from a primary care provider required before your child can see a mental health provider?

 - Is there a deductible or co-payment?

-- What happens if you see a provider who is “out of network”?
+- What happens if your child sees a provider who is “out of network?”

 - Is psychiatric hospitalization covered?